 Elliot W. Chess – Fighter pilot, Author

-Elliott Chess c.
-1926, courtesy the University of Texas at El Paso [Recently read Chess’ first story in Western Story magazine, The Sign of the Skull, an unusual western story of revenge set in a pirates’ inn in the Chihuahuan Desert.
-After reading the story, I wanted to learn more about the author and what… Continue reading Elliot W. Chess – Fighter pilot, Author
+Recently read the first story by Elliot W. Chess in Western Story magazine, The Sign of the Skull, an unusual western story of revenge set in a pirates’ inn in the Chihuahuan Desert.
+After reading the story, I wanted to learn more about the author and what I found was enough to warrant this article.… Continue reading Elliot W. Chess – Fighter pilot, Author

 Eugene Cunningham on the value of action fiction